 The first and third Wednesdays of each month from 9:30–11:30 a.m.

 Susan Walcott and Howard Schuman

 If you would like to brush up on history and enjoy a good story along the way, join us twice a month for some very lively discussions of the books by a group of thoughtful and insightful men and women.
 Expect diverse opinions—we'll welcome your insights too!

 Titles are selected by group vote every six months and each book (or author) is discussed over two meetings.

-Meets: The second and fourth Thursdays of each month at 9:30–11:30 a.m.
+The first, third, and fifth (if applicable) Thursdays of each month at 9:30–11:30 a.m.

 A team of volunteers suggest about dozen recent news stories for discussion, in the areas of international, domestic and local.
 The group and moderators work together to determine what will be discussed.
 Participants are diverse in their experiences and interests, and they read and watch a wide range of news sources.
 No additional preparation is necessary.
 It's OK to disagree with the views of the other participants—but not to be disagreeable.